 Open the Live Photo that you want to use by selecting it from the Live Photos album in the left-hand sidebar.
 Then do the following to add an effect.

-2) At the bottom, to the right of the image strip, click the Live drop-down box.
-Make sure that the Live Photo icon to the left is enabled, it will be highlighted in yellow.
+- At the bottom, click the Live drop-down box.
+Also, make sure that the Live Photo icon to the right is enabled (it will be highlighted in yellow).